Daimler, VW dampen speculation about imminent CEO succession

-MUNICH Succession is not an imminent topic at Daimler (DAIGn.DE) or Volkswagen (VOWG_p.DE), the chief executives of both carmakers said on Thursday, adding that any potential candidates would most likely come from within their respective companies.
+MUNICH Succession is not an imminent topic at Daimler or Volkswagen, the chief executives of both carmakers said on Thursday, adding that any potential candidates would most likely come from within their respective companies.

 Daimler chief Dieter Zetsche and Martin Winterkorn, who heads up Volkswagen, were both asked during a panel discussion in Munich whether succession was imminent and whether a suitable candidate had emerged.